 Say Old MacDonald had a neighbor.
 And that neighbor didn't appreciate the constant "oink oink" here and "moo moo" there coming from Old MacDonald's farm—not to mention the wafting chemicals, noisy machinery operated at all hours and the ever-present stink of animal flatulence.

 Assuming the farm was there first, that neighbor had better get used to it.
 Since the 1970s, all 50 states have enacted some version of "right to farm" statutes, which protect farmers from being considered a nuisance by new neighbors if they weren't a nuisance before.
 Some areas (like the one where I saw the sign) have also enacted local ordinances.
 Although they vary slightly from place to place, they share a motivation: to help preserve farmland in the face of encroaching suburbia.
 Before the statutes, some farms were forced to shut or change their operations, or spend large sums defending themselves against lawsuits.
-As the bumper stickers say, No Farms No Food.
+As the bumper stickers say,

 But some people think the laws go too far.
 Idaho is considering a stronger version of its right to farm law that critics say favors big agribusiness and could support environmentally damaging practices.
 A small-scale hay farmer quoted in the Idaho Press-Tribun e called it a "right to pollute" act, saying, "it does nothing to protect small family farmers."
 Others complained that it prevents neighbors from seeking recourse when a farm expands or begins offensive practices that make their homes unlivable—as happened to one family who said they could no longer stomach their tap water after a neighboring farm began dumping onions near their water source.